xinxinlaoshi/QuickKisses/README.md

 ## Corpus file
 This project uses the British National Corpus file in XML format (BNC Consortium, 2007, *British National Corpus*, *XML edition*, Oxford Text Archive, http://hdl.handle.net/20.500.12024/2554.)

-## Experiment 1: semantic projection
+## Experiment 1
+#### This experiment uses semantic projection to reproduce the results of Experiment 1-2 in Wittenberg & Levy (2017)'s study
 `feature_words_extraction.py`: run this file to extract the sentences where the feature words occur in natural contexts from the British National Corpus

 `feature_vector_aggregation.py`: run this file to aggregate the vectors of the feature words into a 1-dimensional subspace